Britain will not sign off on Northern Ireland deal without DUP backing - Cleverly

 "When, hopefully, we get those issues resolved then I would hope that the DUP would recognise that we've addressed their concerns and until we have addressed those concerns we're not going to sign off on the deal," he said.

-Britain and the EU are trying to revise the Protocol - the arrangements agreed to avoid a hard border with EU member Ireland when Britain exited the EU in 2020.
+Britain and the EU have been working for weeks to try to revise the Protocol - the arrangements agreed to avoid a hard border with EU member Ireland when Britain exited the European Union in 2020.

 But London needs the support of the DUP if a deal is to restore Northern Ireland's power sharing government that the DUP is currently boycotting over its opposition to the protocol.

-The party has proven to be central players in almost seven years of often tortuous Brexit talks and their resistance has torpedoed previous attempts at agreement.
+The party has proven to be a central player in almost seven years of often tortuous Brexit talks and its resistance has torpedoed previous attempts at agreement.

+Naomi Long, the head of the province's cross-community Alliance Party, told Reuters it was wrong to give any individual party what appeared to be a veto on Northern Ireland's future.

+The Times newspaper reported on Friday that Sunak was preparing the ground to announce the deal on Monday, but any announcement would depend on the DUP, with further talks expected over the weekend.

 Opinion polls have consistently shown a majority of Northern Irish voters - who earlier opposed Brexit - favour the idea of the protocol and it is also backed by a majority of lawmakers elected to the devolved assembly last year.